Pupil Premium Grant (PPG)

 Schools receive a payment known as ‘Pupil Premium Grant’ (PPG), for each child who is either currently registered for Free School Meals (FSM) or has received FSM in one or more of the previous six years.
 Pupil Premium Grant is also received for students who have been in continuous care for six months or more and for children whose parents/carers are in the armed services.

-From September 2015, 36% of students at St Mary’s High School are eligible for the Pupil Premium.
-The amount payable to schools was £900 per student for the academic year 2013/14 and in 2014/15 this figure has risen to £935 per student.
-The headline allocation of funding that St Mary’s receives as Pupil Premium Grant during the academic year 2014/15 is £199,000.
+From September 2017, 35% of students at St Mary’s High School are eligible for the Pupil Premium.
+The amount payable to schools for each child eligible for the Pupil Premium Grant is £935 per student for each academic year.
+The headline allocation of funding that St Mary’s receives as Pupil Premium Grant during the academic year 2017/18 is £330,000.
 This provision from the government must be used by schools to close the gap in attainment between students who receive FSMs and those that are non‐FSM.

 It is the role of schools to decide how to use the Pupil Premium Grant allocation, as the Government has stated that schools are best placed to assess what additional provision should be made for individual students.
 As a school we regularly monitor and track the progress of students as well as actively seek student voice which influences the decisions that the school makes for use of this funding.